jazlalli/getting-started-with-react/chapters/5-testing-React-components/README.md

-This is going to have to be mainly you Matt.
+*JAZ* - This is going to have to be mainly you Matt.